microsoft/vscode-recipes/meteor/README.md

   1. Go to the Debug view, select the **'Meteor: Node'** configuration, then press F5 or click the green play button.

-  2. VS Code should now attempt to start your Next app.
+  2. VS Code should now attempt to start your Meteor app.

   3. Go ahead and set a breakpoint in **imports/api/tasks.js** on `line 25` within the `tasks.insert` function.